joshslocumb2/Spearow_Assignment08v2.0/README.md

 #####     Study main.py and see how the data gets loaded from the CSV file.
 #####     Pick one of the incomplete modules in dataProcessingPackage.
 #####     Complete the method in the class.
 The method should process the data and generate some interesting output

+## Do not edit main.py.
+Do not add any artifacts to the solution or the project.